ug3p141/ug3p141.github.io/_posts/2023-08-25_Diffusion-Models-Concepts-and-Foundations.md

 ![Random walk in 2D](/assets/stochastic_points.png) *Random walk in 2D*

-The red dots mark the random starting point.
+The red dots mark the random starting points.

 It obviously doesn't make sense to ask about the reversal of time for an individual path because it is random.
 But you can consider the following question: If I distribute many points as starting points according to a given distribution and evolve all points according to my SDE, then my initial distribution will change over time.
 If I record all the distributions at each time step, can I find a similar SDE such that the final distribution changes back to the original?